 BUMEHEN, Iran – Ejad Naderi, 45, is a veteran of Iran-Iraq War.
 He was exposed to Saddam Hussein’s mustard gas, whose ingredients and manufacturing technology were provided by Western countries.
+The U.S. knew Hussein was launching some of the worst chemical attacks in history — and still gave him a hand.
 Hundreds of thousands of Iranian vets are still suffering from the effects of Hussein’s use of gas during the war that killed at least 500,000.
 Photo: Naderi with 9-month-old son, Daniel, at his home in Bumehen, Tehran Province.

 Note: this story was first published in 2006.